Timeline of the 2014 Gaza War: 11 July

 Overnight, in the Northern Gaza Strip 45 airstrikes hit 5 houses, 7 offices, 2 security sites, and militants.
 UNRWA buildings were damaged.
 There were 4 fatalities and 36 wounded.
 In Gaza City there were 40 airstrikes, with ground and sea shelling.
-5 houses, a site of the Naval Police, the Gaza fishing harbor, a security compound, the 4th floor of al-Wafaa' Rehabilitation Hospital and a monument of the Turkish Marmara Ship were destroyed.
+5 houses, a site of the Naval Police, the Gaza fishing harbor, a security compound, the 4th floor of al-Wafaa' Rehabilitation Hospital and a monument to the Marmara ship martyrs were destroyed.
 In the Central Gaza Strip, 37 airstrikes struck militant sites, a motorbike, a charity office, destroying 9 houses.
 In Khan Yunis, 31 airstrikes destroyed 12 houses.
 In Palestinian calculations there were 19 civilian dead and 37 wounded.
 At approximately 03:30, the Iron Dome counter-rocket defense system shot down a rocket over Haifa, the first time a rocket from Gaza reached that far.
 An elderly woman running for cover when hearing the sirens collapsed and was pronounced dead at the scene.

 In the early morning, Hussein Izzat Atwe, a member of Al-Jamaa Al-Islamiya fired rockets at Israel, from the Hasbaya region of Lebanon.
 Only one projectile was reported to have hit Israel and caused little or no damage.
 When Lebanon investigated they found six additional rockets ready to be fired, including one which had exploded when fired.
 One man was later arrested in connection with the rocket fire after police found blood in his car which matched blood found at the scene of the rocket launchers.

 Israeli troops fired 25 artillery shells into Lebanon at the outskirts of the village of Kfar Shuba.

 In the early evening, Egypt seized rockets that were being smuggled from Gaza into Egypt; it was believed these were to be used to fire on Israel.

 After three and a half days of the operation, Israel had struck 1,090 sites in Gaza, while 525 rockets had been fired from Gaza at Israel.

 In the evening, two Israeli soldiers were injured by anti-aircraft missiles near Nahal Oz.

 By the end of that day, Israel had struck 235 targets in Gaza, resulting in 23 deaths.
 From Gaza 137 rockets were fired toward Israel, causing no deaths.